Public Speaking in Fremantle

 Mandjar, July 1999

 David Nicholas encouraged two members who lived in Mandurah, 50 kms south of Fremantle, and attended Victoria Quay and Gateway each week, to set up a local club in their home town.
 A Demonstration Meeting was run in April, 1999.
 David Nicholas and Peter Nichols visited the club for alternate meetings and it grew steadily to charter strength.
-Victoria Quay and Gateway were Sponsor Clubs, Carol Grainger from Victoria Quay and Sonja Davalos from Gateway were Founders, and Terry Quinn from Victoria Quay and Liz Sheridan from Gateway were Mentors.
+Victoria Quay and Gateway were Sponsor Clubs, David Nicholas and Carol Grainger from Victoria Quay were Founders, and Sonja Davalos and Liz Sheridan from Gateway were Mentors.

 Durack, July 1999

 Kevin Siu, the then District 73 Lieutenant Governor Education & Training, suggested to David Nicholas in April 1999 that a Club could be set up at SKM Consulting Engineers in Perth, along the same lines as the Club he had established at SKM in Melbourne.
 Kevin gave David an introduction to a key person at SKM.
 He ran a Demonstration Meeting at SKM in May, 1999 and the club grew rapidly.
-St Georges and Sunrise, two breakfast clubs in Perth, were the Sponsor Clubs, Peter Nichols from Western Founders, Gateway and Victoria Quay and Hugh Cunningham, first from Victoria Quay but then from Gateway were Sponsors, and David Nicholas and Brian Natta from St Georges were Mentors.
+Victoria Quay and St Georges, a breakfast club in Perth, were the Sponsor Clubs, David Nicholas and Peter Nichols from Western Founders, Gateway and Victoria Quay were Sponsors, and Hugh Cunningham, first from Victoria Quay but then from Gateway and Brian Natta from St Georges were Mentors.

 Terrace, March 2000